luyunghsiang/yhluweb/source/index.rst

 embedded systems, cloud computing, and big data.
 He is a fellow of the IEEE (Institute of Electrical and Electronics Engineers), distinguished scientist and distinguished speaker of the ACM (Association for Computing Machinery).
-He helped two team of students start technology companies and the companies raised more than
+He helped two teams of students start technology companies and the companies raised more than
 $1.5M.
 Dr. Lu is the inaugural director of Purdue's John Martinson Engineering Entrepreneurial Center.
 In 2019, he received Outstanding